 A Mighty Girl's top picks of books for children about trailblazing female environmentalists of the past and present.

-With April's Earth Month comes a special opportunity to teach kids about the people all around the world doing important work to care for our environment and the life within it!
+With Earth Day comes a special opportunity to teach kids about the people all around the world doing important work to care for our environment and the life within it!
 In addition to the day-to-day activities that we can all do to reduce our impact on the planet, it's important to recognize the scientists and activists, both past and present, who have encouraged us to see our planet in a new way: not as a set of resources for us to extract when we please, but as a precious and delicate system that sustains all life that we must strive to protect.

-In this blog post, we're sharing books for children and teens about twenty female environmentalists who changed the way that we think and act toward the Earth.
+In this blog post, we're sharing books for children and teens about pioneering female environmentalists who changed the way that we think and act toward the Earth.
 These women made groundbreaking discoveries, fought for meaningful change to laws and policies, and shared their outlook — and their joy in nature — with the world.
 They're sure to inspire kids to look at the world outside their front door with newfound appreciation and think about ways they can help protect the planet!

 For more Mighty Girl books about environmental issues, including many fictional stories, visit our special feature on the Top Children's Books on the Environment.